skyfielders/python-skyfield/skyfield/documentation/positions.rst

 which, after all,
-is how right ascension and declination were defined through most of human history, before the invention of the ICRS axes.
+is how right ascension and declination were defined through most of human history, before the invention of the ICRF axes.
 The Earth’s equator and poles move at least slightly every day, and move by larger amounts as years add up to centuries.

-To ask for right ascension and declination relative to the real equator and poles of Earth, and not the ideal permanent axes of the ICRS, simply add the keyword argument ``epoch='date'`` when you ask the apparent position for coordinates:
+To ask for right ascension and declination relative to the real equator and poles of Earth, and not the ideal permanent axes of the ICRF, simply add the keyword argument ``epoch='date'`` when you ask the apparent position for coordinates: